 Those tabs show the Victories (those you won against the opponent during the latter's turn), the Defeats (where your opponent defeated you during his turns), the Sieges that occurred (both won and lost), the number of Casualties suffered by both sides, and the Cards that were played by your opponent and by the AI on your behalf (battle cards when you were defending).

-See Illustrations 7.0a to 7.0d in the following pages.
+See Illustrations 7.0a to 7.0d.